 The U.S. dairy industry, which supports more than 3 million jobs in the United States and pumps almost $620 billion into the U.S. economy, relies on trade agreements to open new markets and increase exports.
-After being a net importer of dairy products a decade ago, the United States now claims a dairy trade surplus of $2.7 billion and sends American dairy products to 146 countries.
+After being a net importer of dairy products a decade ago, the United States exported a record-breaking $7.6 billion in 2021 to 141 countries, and is on track to break records again in 2022.
 U.S. dairy exports nearly tripled since the early 2000s, and the United States became the world’s third-largest dairy product exporter behind New Zealand and the European Union (EU).
-Today, approximately one day’s worth of milk produced each week is exported, or roughly 15% of all production.
-As U.S. milk production continues to increase over the next decade, new trade agreements will become even more vital to ensure the global competitiveness of the industry and to boost the American economy.
+Today, approximately one day’s worth of milk produced each week is exported, or a little over 15% of all production.
+As U.S. milk production is expected to continue increasing over the next decade while other dairy-producing competitors see decreasing production, new trade agreements will become even more vital to ensure the global competitiveness of the U.S. industry and to boost the American economy.

-IDFA advocates for the protection of existing trade agreements and the development of new trade agreements in order to ensure U.S. dairy products are globally competitive.
+IDFA advocates for the protection of existing trade agreements and the development of new, tariff-reducing trade agreements in order to ensure U.S. dairy products are globally competitive.
 IDFA recognizes the U.S. dairy industry’s needs for equitable and transparent agreements that provide certainty, create preferential access, open markets and eliminate barriers.
-IDFA advocates for these things by collaborating with the Administration to ensure their consideration of U.S. dairy priorities in all trade negotiations, to provide innovative feedback on dairy trade policy priorities, and by ensuring Congress understands the importance of these agreements to U.S. dairy and the American economy.
+IDFA advocates for these things by collaborating with the Administration to ensure their consideration of U.S. dairy priorities in all trade negotiations, by providing innovative feedback on dairy trade policy priorities, and by ensuring both the Administration and Congress understand the importance of these agreements to U.S. dairy and the American economy.

 For information about existing free trade agreements, please visit: https://ustr.gov/trade-agreements/free-trade-agreements.